Pylons/pyramid/docs/api/httpexceptions.rst

      A mapping of integer status code to HTTP exception class (eg. the integer "401" maps to :class:`pyramid.httpexceptions.HTTPUnauthorized`).
 All
-     mapped exception classes are children of :class:`pyramid.httpexceptions`, i.e. the :ref:`pyramid_specific_http_exceptions` such as
+     mapped exception classes are children of :class:`pyramid.httpexceptions`,
-     :class:`pyramid.httpexceptions.HTTPBadRequest.BadCSRFToken` are not
-     mapped.

   .. autofunction:: exception_response